 The higher a plan’s score out of 10, the better value it is according to Canstar Blue’s methodology.
 Overall, if a plan has a lower monthly cost, but includes better features, it’s more likely to receive a higher Value Score than pricier plans with less inclusions.
 More details on how Canstar Blue’s Value Score works can be found below, or you can read the full methodology document here.

 If you’re looking for an NBN plan that combines a great price with great inclusions, searching by Value Score can help make comparing your options a little easier.
-Sorting by Value Scores, we’ve picked the best NBN plans published by Canstar Blue in each price category below.
+Sorting by Value Scores, we’ve picked the best NBN plans with unlimited data published by Canstar Blue in each price category below.

-- Best Value NBN 50 Plan Belong Standard Plus Unlimited $65/month
+- Best Value Family NBN Plan Belong Standard Plus Unlimited at $65 per month

-- Best Value NBN 100 Plan Aussie Broadband Power User BYO $89/month
+- Best Value Fast NBN Plan Aussie Broadband Power User BYO at $89 per month

 Flip Value 12 BYO